 Acclaimed for her “subtle sonority and fascinating colourful tones” (Der Kessener), the Japanese pianist Ikuko Inoguchi has been excelling both as a concert pianist and as a performer-scholar since completing her first doctorate (Doctor of Musical Arts) in the U.S. in 2009.
-After holding a Visiting Scholar Fellowship at the Institute of Musical Research in London during 2010–2011, she was awarded a Doctor of Philosophy for her thesis entitled “Concepts of Time in the Works of John Cage, George Crumb, and Tōru Takemitsu, and Implications for Performance” from City University London in May 2016.
+After holding a Visiting Scholar Fellowship at the Institute of MuAcclaimed for her “subtle sonority and fascinating colourful tones” (Der Kessener), the Japanese pianist Ikuko Inoguchi enjoys a dual career as a performer and musicologist internationally.
+After studying with Vitaly Margulis at UCLA, she completed her Doctor of Musical Arts at the University of Colorado, Boulder where she was a recipient of numerous scholarships and the MTNA Star Award and worked as a collaborative pianist and Lecturer of Piano.
+Following a Visiting Scholar Fellowship at the Institute of Musical Research in London during 2010–2011, she was recently awarded a PhD from City, University London for her thesis of concepts of time and musical temporality in the works of John Cage, George Crumb, and Tōru Takemitsu and implications for performance.